Signal Hill, St. John's: Signal Hill Tattoo

 The Signal Hill Tattoo showcases the Royal Newfoundland Regiment of Foot from 1812, the Royal Newfoundland Regiment Band from 1795, and the Royal Newfoundland Regiment of 1917.
-Wearing full military uniforms as per the period, the soldiers give a display by each section and portray the drills and battle tactics of the time.
+Wearing full military uniforms from each period, the soldiers give a display by each section and portray the drills and battle tactics of the time.
 The Artillery provide an exhibition of cannon fire to add to the program.

 Cabot Tower

 Cabot Tower, located at the top of the hill, features exhibits about Guglielmo Marconi and the wireless station that operated in the tower.
 There is a gift shop, and an amateur radio station VO1AA, which may be operated by visiting amateur radio operators in the summer months.
-It is sponsored by the Society Of Newfoundland Radio Amateurs.
+It is sponsored by the Society of Newfoundland Radio Amateurs.
 An active amateur radio repeater, VO1AAA 146.790+, is located inside the building and is operational year round.
 A tourist information radio station, CJSH-FM, also broadcasts from the Signal Hill site.